Sam Bartholomew

-Samuel Wilson Bartholomew (April 10, 1917 – February 14, 1999) was an American football fullback who played professionally in the National Football League (NFL) for the Philadelphia Eagles.
-He played college football at the University of Tennessee and was drafted in the 13th round of the 1940 NFL Draft with the 118th overall pick by the Washington Redskins.
+Samuel Wilson Bartholomew (April 10, 1917 – February 14, 1999) was an American professional football fullback who played professionally in the National Football League (NFL) for the Philadelphia Eagles.
+He played college football at the University of Tennessee and was drafted in the 13th round of the 1940 NFL draft with the 118th overall pick by the Washington Redskins.
+He played in one season for the Eagles in 1941.
 Bartholomew was inducted to the Tennessee Sports Hall of Fame in 1986.